VISITING PLACES

 The sanctuary has been declared an “Important Bird Area by Bird life International.”
 There are more than 200 bird species in the sanctuary, including Forktail, Blackbirds, Laughing Thrush, Kalij Pheasant, Nuthatches, Parakeets and Monal.

 Surrounded by dense forests all around, you can catch some amazing views of the Himalayan peaks.
 Zero Point is the best place to see the enthralling view of the snow capped peaks of Kedarnath, Shivling, Trishul and Nanda Devi (best visible in autumn and spring).
-Bineshwar Mahadev Temple is a famous 16th century temple, 8kms away with the shrine of Lord Shiva.
+Bineshwar Mahadev Temple is a famous 16th century temple, 8 kms away with the shrine of Lord Shiva.
 Binsar is said to have been named after this temple.

 Binsar is famous for it's views of the snow capped Himalayan mountain ranges, so one can sit back and enjoy the view while savouring your favourite drink.
 One can also go trekking with abundant nature trails available from Binsar.
 Binsar also houses a forest reserve with a rich diversity of flora and fauna with forests of oak and rhododendron with a large species of flowers and birds along with some wild animals.
 The famous temple of Binsar Mahadev is also nearby.
 One can also make a detour to nearby places like to Kausani, Ranikhet, Jageshwar or Chowkori.

-Bineshwar Mahadev Temple :
+Bineshwar Mahadev Temple Bineshwar Mahadev Temple :-

-This is the temple from which Binsar derives its name.
+Bineshwar Mahadev Temple is the temple from which Binsar derives its name.
 The presiding deity of this temple is the Lord Shiva and it was built during the prosperous reign of King Kalyan Chand; one of the scions of the Chand Raja dynasty.
 The Chand Rajas had their summer capital at Binsar and Bineshwar Mahadev temple is one of the few constructions dating back to the 16th century architectural style that are still there in Binsar.
-Bineshwar Mahadev Temple is situated at a distance of 6 kms from Ayarpani and it is convenient to visit it on the way to the Binsar Wildlife sanctuary.

-Binsar Sanctuary Museum :
+Binsar Sanctuary Museum Binsar Sanctuary Museum :-

 Binsar has a museum about the flora and fauna of the region and provide good and valuable information about the Sanctuary.

-Kasar Devi Temple :
+Kasar Devi Temple Kasar Devi Temple :-

 Kasar Devi Temple is located at a distance of around 9 km from the Binsar, it was the house for Dutch Monk from 1970 to early 80s.
 It is said that this temple was the house for the hippies and hippie culture got popular from here.
 This temple is still a major tourist attraction for the foreigners.